nguyenquangtung/Camera_Calibration/README.md

 ## Overview

-This Python script provides a class, `CameraCalibration`, to perform camera calibration based on a set of image points and their corresponding object points.
+This Python script provides a class, `CameraCalibration`, to perform camera calibration based on a set of image points and their corresponding object points / undistort image or frame from camera

 ## Description